olwmc/Graveyard/README.md

 back \
 ]

-and turns them into anki cards.
+and turns it into a csv which can be imported into anki.

 I wrote this program because I was playing around with lisp and I was tired of using the anki editor to make cards when I could just use vim.